rdfjs/data-model-spec/interface-spec.md

 **Methods:**

-- `Boolean .equals(Triple other)` returns true if and only if the argument is a) of the same type b) has all components equal
+- `boolean .equals(Triple other)` returns true if and only if the argument is a) of the same type b) has all components equal

 ### Quad extends Triple